Blue Band Loose Wave Bundles With HD Closure Deals

 A three-part closure is pre-parted into three sections, usually allowing for a left part, right part, and middle part.

-• Multiple Parts: Pre-parted into three sections, allowing for easy middle or side parts.
+Multiple Parts: Pre-parted into three portions, several parts left for simple middle or side sections.

 4. Kim K Closure (2x6 or 2x4)